Side-Effects and Med Considerations with Kids

 Side-Effects vs. Adverse Reactions

 The moral of this point is that I treat adverse reactions like complications.
 If you have a seizure while taking a stimulant, then I’m treating it as an allergy.
-It’s not a true allergy like a rash, but I know I don’t want to give that medication again and risk another seizure.
+It’s not a true allergy like a rash, but I know I don’t want to give that medication again and risk someone having another seizure.
 So I would flag the medication like an allergy, though it’s just an adverse reaction.
 Some may consider it wrong or false, but I’ll rather be safe than sorry.
 If the child grows out of it, that’s beautiful but in the meantime, I don’t want to take the risk or actually induce a real seizure disorder.
 Side-effects are different and usually are just uncomfortable, self-limiting, or dose-related… so I’m going to mainly discuss treating the side effects.
-For adverse reactions, don’t prescribe the KID the medication again.
+For adverse reactions, DO NOT prescribe the kid the medication again.

 How to Deal with the FEW Side-Effects (with kids and adults)

 • Nausea/Vomiting: N/V/D is tricky because it can be the medication or the kid just not tolerating it.
 However, regardless of the reason, I would consider it an adverse reaction after >3 episodes.
 We don’t want a young child consistently vomiting or getting dehydrated.
-If you continue the medication, tell the parent to use carbonated drinks or the kid’s favorite drink so it’s more tolerated, or see if the med can be crushed or sprinkled.
+If you continue the medication, tell the parent to use carbonated drinks or the kid’s favorite drink so it’s more tolerated, or see if the medication can be crushed or sprinkled.
 Plus advise that the med may have to be taken with meals because I’ve taken vitamins that said it can be taken on an empty stomach and it’s simply not true.
 This is why before prescribing to kids, you have to assess the nutrition and know how well the child can tolerate medications.
-You may have to consider different formulations: sublingual, liquid, patch, or even smaller pills/dosages.
+You may have to consider different formulations: sublingual, liquid, patch, or smaller pills/dosages.

 • Weight Loss: is usually a major issue with stimulants.
-Tell the family how it’s important to take the dose with meals, use a different formulation such as methylphenidate or consider non-stimulants, atomoxetine i.e. and remember taking those Rx holidays/weekend breaks.
+Tell the family how it’s important to take the dose with meals, use a different formulation such as methylphenidate or consider non-stimulants, atomoxetine for example and consider taking those Rx holidays/weekend breaks.
+If the child is losing <2-5 pounds per month, I’ll treat it as an adverse reaction.

 • Weight Gain & Gynecomastia: If a child gains >10 pounds in a month, then the medication is problematic.
 Kids are still growing of course but not that quickly.
 I would take precautions if it’s >5lbs because again it’s easier to avoid problems if they’re caught early.
 Consider lowering the dose and using other medications that either decrease the appetite i.e. topiramate or is more weight neutral i.e. paliperidone or ziprasidone versus olanzapine.
 Continue to promote healthy eating and activities.
-If weight continues to go up or down, I’ll probably d/c medication.
+If weight continuously goes up or down, I’ll probably d/c medication.
 Check and monitor labs:

 AIMSbaseline -> q6 months